-Even though Silverton is located in the Broken Hill area of New South Wales, this town is so far west that it would be easier to rent a car from Adelaide or Melbourne to reach it.
+Even though Silverton is located in the Broken Hill area of New South Wales, this town is so far west that it would be easier to consider the options car rental Adelaide airport has to offer- or driving from Melbourne to reach it.
 These drives take just over six hours from Adelaide, and just over nine from Melbourne, so you’d need to plan a few stops along the way to break it up.

 So why visit Silverton NSW?
 And what makes this such a fantastic road trip?

 Silverton is the filming location for Mad Max 2: The Road Warrior.
 It’s where (a very young) Mel Gibson cruised the outback roads in Australia, helping to defend innocents from a gang of savage nomads.
 When you visit, you won’t find any angry nomads, but you will find that this town has thoroughly adopted the film’s heritage.
 You can visit the Max Max 2 Museum, where arguably the world’s biggest Mad Max 2 fan has curated a collection of vehicles, props, and more from the film, such as the Ford V8 Interceptor.
 You can also top by the Silverton Hotel, which featured in the films, and serves an excellent outback meal.

 If you can’t get enough of the Mad Max film, continue your road trip into Victoria to small towns such as Clunes and Little River to visit more Mad Max filming locations made famous by the cult classic.